Infowars: Bankruptcy and proposed acquisition

-Website as it appeared on November 14, 2024, reading "Site unavailable till further notice."

 On November 14, Global Tetrahedron—publisher of the satirical newspaper The Onion—announced that it had bought Infowarss intellectual property assets in the auction, with the site afterwards shut down, to be relaunched in January 2025 as a satire written by Onion staff.
-CEO Ben Collins stated that the new site would be "very funny" and "very stupid", and cited Bluesky users who suggested that it would be funny for The Onion to acquire Infowars.
+Ben Collins, The Onion's chief executive officer, stated that the new site would be "very funny" and "very stupid", and cited Bluesky users who suggested that it would be funny for The Onion to acquire Infowars.
 Global Tetrahedron had offered $1.75 million in cash, plus credit from families of the Sandy Hook shootings who had "agreed to forgo a portion of their recovery to increase the overall value", which it claimed brought its bid close to $7 million.
 The gun control advocacy group Everytown for Gun Safety was to have an "exclusive" advertising deal upon the relaunch.
 Jones responded to the sale in a live stream on Twitter, stating that it was "a distinct honor to be here in defiance of the tyrants", and that "I don't know what's going to happen, but I'm going to be here until they come in there and turn the lights off.
-I'm going to say, 'where's your court order?'"
+I'm going to say, 'where's your court order?

 Hours after Global Tetrahedron's announcement, Jones's lawyers said that the auction had been conducted improperly, and Judge Lopez put a hold on the sale pending a hearing to be held the following week.
 Murray also received a $3.5 million cash offer from the Jones-affiliated First United American Companies.
 Although its cash value was lower, the Global Tetrahedron offer would provide more money for Jones's other creditors because some Sandy Hook families would partially forgo payments; however, this made the offer difficult to precisely value.
 Full terms of the offer were not publicly disclosed.
 Jones's lawyers said that Murray acted improperly in accepting the offer, saying that the two offers were difficult to directly compare.
 Additionally, Lopez indicated that he had expected bidders to be able to counterbid, although his September order gave Murray the authority to conduct a sealed-bid auction at Murray's sole discretion.
 Jones's lawyers said that Murray had scheduled a public bid period but abruptly canceled it after the initial sealed bids had been submitted.